 The City utilizes a variety of equipment to complete the snow and ice control operations.
 These vehicles are equipped with plows, tanks and applicators to efficiently remove snow and ice but can impact the field of vision of the operator.
 Although operators do take care to watch for traffic around them, drivers are asked to stay back at least 200 feet from the rear of the snow plow.
 Snow plows make frequent stops and also make three-point turns which require the vehicle to back up.
 If a plow stops in front of you please use caution when passing to ensure the operator can see you.
 Staying back at least 200 ft. allows the operator to see and react to other vehicles around them.

-If a city snowplow damages your mailbox or other property, contact the Public Works Department at (952) 447-9830.
-In most cases, the City will replace the mailbox in the spring with a 4x4 Cedar Post and mailbox (or $30), but does not replace ornamental or structural mailboxes of stone or concrete in the right of way, reserving the right to use that property for snow storage.
+If a city a city snowplow damages your mailbox or other property, contact the Public Works Department at (952) 447-9800.
+In most cases, the City will replace the mailbox in the spring with a 4x4 Cedar Post and mailbox (or $50), but does not replace ornamental or structural mailboxes of stone or concrete in the right of way, reserving the right to use that property for snow storage.
 Click here for the Mail Box Regulations.

 It is possible for a snowplow to skip or jump over a curb or beyond the pavement catching the underlying sod.
 The City evaluates the curb and road lines in the spring and will make appropriate repairs.
 If you wish to mark your curb markers are available at the Maintenance Center.